codefresh-io/cap-docs.codefresh.io/_docs/quick-start/ci-quickstart/create-ci-pipeline.md

 ## (Optional) Upload Docker images to Docker Hub

-As we saw, Codefresh automatically pushes the Docker image to the default Docker register.
+As we saw, Codefresh automatically pushes the Docker image to the default Docker registry.
 You can also upload the same Docker image to a different external registry or make it public in Docker Hub.

-The [push pipeline step]({{site.baseurl}}/docs/codefresh-yaml/steps/build/) just pushes an existing Docker image to the registry you define.
+The [push pipeline step]({{site.baseurl}}/docs/codefresh-yaml/steps/build/) does exactly that.
+It pushes an existing Docker image to the registry you define.

 {% include